apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 This feature allows developers to save and restore their app to a known state without having to check in all of the platform and plugin source code.

-When adding a platform or plugin, details about the app's platform and plugin versions are automatically saved in config.xml and package.json.
-It is possible to add a platform or plugin by editing package.json or config.xml directly, assuming you know the right tags + syntax.
+When adding a platform or plugin, details about the app's platform and plugin versions are automatically saved to the `package.json` file.
+It is also possible to add a platform or plugin by editing the `package.json` file directly, assuming you know the right tags and syntax.
 It is not possible to remove plugins or platforms in this manner.
-The recommended method of adding and removing plugins and platforms is with the command line cordova commands `cordova plugin add|remove ...` and `cordova platform add|remove ...` to avoid any out of sync issues.
+The recommended method of adding and removing plugins and platforms is with the Cordova CLI commands `cordova plugin add|remove ...` and `cordova platform add|remove ...` to avoid any out of sync issues.

-The 'restore' step happens automatically when a **`cordova prepare`** is issued, making use of information previously saved in the config.xml and package.json files.
+The **restore** step happens automatically when a **`cordova prepare`** is issued, making use of information previously saved in the `package.json` and `config.xml` files.

 One scenario where save/restore capabilities come in handy is in large teams that work on an app, with each team member focusing on a platform or plugin.
 This feature makes it easier to share the project and reduce the amount of redundant code that is checked in the repository.